rio-ke/proof-of-concepts/aws/lambda/based-on-s3-object-tags-movement-lambda.md

 ## based-on-s3-object-tags-movement-lambda.md

-based on the tag based trigger from s3 object one bucket to another bucket.
+based on the tag event creted trigger from s3 object one bucket to another bucket.
+This json object tags based movement.

+tags json

 ```json
 {